sunjay/wolf-asm/docs.md

 * `.const NAME immediate` - declares a named constant that can be used in place of an immediate value.
 The immediate value will be substituted as-is.
 The name must be a valid label and must be unique among all labels and other constants.
+  The name defined by a constant becomes available to all lines following the constant.
+Even files added using `.include` may use these constants as long as they are included after the constant declaration.

 ## Static Data Declaration Syntax